Best Asian restaurants

-AWADA (21 Rue de la Tour Jacob, Luxembourg City)
+AWADA (rue de la Tour Jacob)

 Recommended by a Luxembourg Times reader, this Clausen-based Japanese restaurant offers sushi maki and temaki, sushi combo plates, dumplings, spring rolls, and even Japanese fondue.
 Cosy and ambient, its fans say, but it also gets extra stars for top-notch service, plus the Ramen comes with rave reviews.

 Ukulele (rue de la Tour Jacob)

 A little further up the same road you'll find this cosy-yet-intimate Thai restaurant.
 Full of colour, partly due to the wonderful blue, red, green and yellow paper parasols that adorn the ceiling, you can choose from Pad Thai, fishcakes, stir fries, or Thai curries with the distinct flavours of basil and lemongrass, and wash it down with a Thai Tonic (gin and tonic variation).
 Owners Alex and Rob work hard to source the best quality products, provide a relaxing and friendly environment.

 Award-winning Japanese restaurant, both its soups and sushi come highly recommended.
 Although it has some stunning meat and seafood dishes (including sweet and sour scallops and roasted duck salad), vegetarians will not go hungry, with the excellent seaweed salad and tempura fried vegetables being just two of the veggie options on offer.
 Tasting menus are also available.